-If your sales are starting to plateau or decline, you’ve got to come up with a new strategy to get a cash injection into the business.
+If your sales are starting to plateau or decline, you have to develop a new strategy to get a cash injection into the business.

 Even if your company is doing OK right now, you have to ask yourself whether your current business model is sustainable in the future.
 It’s always important to analyze the trends and plan ahead.